Muhomor2/-The-Universal-Criticality-Parameter-gamma-/README.md

     ```

 ### **4. FULL MONOGRAPH TEXT**
-The full, formalized mathematical proofs and derivations are available in the **`/docs`** directory.
+The complete mathematical proofs, formal derivations, and theoretical context are provided in the LaTeX documents located in the **`/docs`** directory.